Eric Wainaina (musician): Childhood

-Wainaina was born in Nairobi, Kenya, to George Gitau Wainaina and Margaret Wangari Wainaina.
+Wainaina was born in Nairobi, Kenya, to George Gitaū Wainaina and Margaret Wangarì Wainaina.
 He has one brother, Simon Wainaina.
 His love for music started at a young age.
 He got a piano at age 4, originally intended for his brother Simon who instead took keen interest in football.
 Wainaina thus begrudgingly took piano lessons.
 He actively participated in the choir throughout elementary and high school at St. Mary's School, Nairobi, save for a short stint in basketball.
 Whilst growing up, Wainaina was influenced musically by international artists such as Papa Wemba, Youssou N'Dour, Lokua Kanza and Paul Simon.

 Early career

 Wainaina first stepped into the world of music with Five Alive, a gospel a cappella group.
-Five Alive consisted of Victor Seii, Bob Kioko, Chris Kamau, and David Mageria, who was replaced by Joe Kiragu.
+Five Alive consisted of Victor Seii, Bob Kioko, Chris Kamau, and David Mageria, who was replaced by Joe Kiragū.
 They drew their musical influence from Ladysmith Black Mambazo and Take 6.
 Dominating Kenya's airwaves in 1995, Five Alive released their debut album Five Alive in 1996, and even went on to tour Europe the same year.
 His experience with the group convinced Wainaina to pursue a professional career in music.
 In 1996 he performed and appeared in the video for "Get in the Driver's Seat", a song commissioned by the United Nations Drug Control Programme for a highly successful anti-drug campaign spanning 20 countries.
 This not only set the stage for his eventual emergence as a solo artist, but also got him into the social concern and activism that characterizes much of his music.

 When the group disbanded in 1997, Wainaina went on to join the Berklee College of Music in the US city of Boston, from which he graduated with a degree in music, majoring in songwriting and record engineering.
 He graduated with honors.

 During his years at Berklee, Wainaina and his band traveled around the country to perform, as well as holding regular shows in Boston.
 Together with his producer, Christian Kaufmann, he worked to produce a sound that would be distinctively Kenyan both in the music and the content of the lyrics.
 In order to do this, he made sure that he released a new track every time he returned home for vacation, This was well received by his growing fanbase, with his performance at Kenya's Beats of the Season concert in December 2000 being watched live by 15,000 fans and broadcast nationally.